 - Feed the bones of medium-sized animals for optimal and safe cleaning effect.

-- Large beef, buffalo and other large bones are too hard and can cause dental fractures.
+- Beef, buffalo and other large bones are too hard and can cause dental fractures.

 - Raw chicken bones are safe to eat, but too soft to clean teeth.

-- It is ok for a dog to eat bone fragments.
+- It is okay for a dog to eat bone fragments.
 The stomach acid dissolves them and aids in complete dissolution and digestion.